This project aims to engage the security community on key issues in global health security.

 Chatham House has been working with the Munich Security Conference (MSC) and the Bill & Melinda Gates Foundation to engage the security community on key issues in global health security.
 The Centre on Global Health Security is supporting the development of a health security track at the Munich Security Conference by contributing to the Munich Security Report and formulating high-level panel discussions that explore the links between health security and world stability and stimulate debate among senior politicians, diplomats and security personnel on how best to mitigate health security risks.

-Chatham House will:
+To date, Chatham House has: